 Some examples are unprovoked aggression, sudden seizures in adulthood, disorientation, moodiness, erratic temperament, depression, fearfulness and phobias, anxiety, compulsiveness, and irritability.

-- Can hypothyroidism cause dogs to be aggressive?
+- Can hypothyroidism in dogs cause ear infections?

 Video answer: Understanding canine hypothyroidism